angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 	- Invalid information in main memory.

 2. **Executes firmware (a booting software).**
+	- Stored in a non-volatile memory.
+	- Can be updated under secured conditions.
 	- Some predefined data is loaded to the CPU registers.
 	- Primitive version for PCs is called Basic Input Output System (BIOS).
 	- New version is called UEFI (*Unified Extensible Firmware Interface*)